freemountain/tea/CONTRIBUTING.md

 ## Versions

-Gitea has the `master` branch as a tip branch and has version branches such as `release/v0.9`. `release/v0.9` is a release branch and we will tag `v0.9.0` for binary download.
+tea has the `master` branch as a tip branch and has version branches such as `release/v0.9`. `release/v0.9` is a release branch and we will tag `v0.9.0` for binary download.
 If `v0.9.0` has bugs, we will accept pull requests on the `release/v0.9` branch and publish a `v0.9.1` tag,